jenifferbs/survey-form/README.md

 ## Survey Form (freeCodeCamp Project)
-Survey form using pure HTML5 and CSS3 for freeCodeCamp project (module Responsive Web Design).
+Project #2 in a series of 5 assignments for the course Responsive Web Design (freeCodeCamp) using pure HTML5 and CSS3.

 Here is the final result:
 ![Survey Form](survey-form.png "Survey Form")